mlemusrojas/lc-wikidata/_episodes/03-intro_to_editing.md

 One of the most famous books written by Richard Feyman is his autobiobliography "Surely You're Joking, Mr. Feynman!".
 Let's create an item for this book.
 This is very similar to the creation of the item about Feynman himself.

 - Go to the test instance at https://test.wikidata.org/
-- Click on "[Create a new Item](https://test.wikidata.org/wiki/Special:NewItem)" link on the left site.
+- Click on the "[Create a new Item](https://test.wikidata.org/wiki/Special:NewItem)" link on the left site.
-- Fill out the form - We choose "en" in the *Language* drop-down menue, write "Surely You're Joking, Mr. Feynman!" in the *Label* field, "book by Richard Feynman" in the *Description* field and leave the *Alias* field blank
+- Fill out the form - Let's select "en" in the *Language* drop-down menu, write "Surely You're Joking, Mr. Feynman!" in the *Label* field, "book by Richard Feynman" in the *Description* field and leave the *Alias* field blank
-- Once we are done, we click click on "Create"
+- Once you are done, we click on "Create"

 ![Wikidata Feyman](../fig/Screenshot_test_instance_create_Joking.png)
 ![Wikidata Feyman](../fig/Screenshot_test_instance_Joking_fresh.png)